Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: The model: anomaly-free extensions

 where the couplings $y_{i \alpha}, y_{i3}, s_{ij}, s_{\alpha\beta}, s_{\alpha3}$ and $s_{33}$ are dimensionless and to satisfy the gauge symmetry along with the conditions arising from anomaly cancellation the exponents get related as,

-We are going to stick to the integer solutions for the exponents to avoid emergence of nonlocal operators.
+We are going to stick to the integer solutions for the exponents to avoid the emergence of nonlocal operators.
 Negative values for the exponents are permissible as, if they appear, they can be understood as positive powers of $S_{1,2}^{*}$.
-Possible origin of these operators in a UV-complete theory, integrating out heavy ($ \ge \Lambda$) vector like fermions, and the relevant complexities are discussed in Ref.~\cite{Choudhury:2020cpm}.
-To avoid including the loop induced HDOs along with the terms in the Lagrangian written above, while obtaining the effective terms, $x_i$ must be in the range $\Lambda > x_j \gapp \Lambda/(4\pi)$~\cite{Choudhury:2020cpm}, which we satisfy in further discussion.
+Possible origin of these operators in a UV-complete theory, integrating out heavy ($ \ge \Lambda$) vectorlike fermions, and the relevant complexities are discussed in Ref.~\cite{Choudhury:2020cpm}.
+For $x_i$ indicating the vacuum expectation values of the new scalars $S_{1,2}$, $x_i$ must be in the range $\Lambda > x_i \gapp \Lambda/(4\pi)$~\cite{Choudhury:2020cpm} while obtaining the effective terms in Eq. (\ref{sc-terms}) to avoid including the loop induced HDOs.
 As the terms included in ${\cal L}_{\rm Wein.}$ violate lepton-number, corresponding mass terms that we obtain after $\mathrm{U}(1)_z$ symmetry breaking can be thought of as Majorana masses.
-Appearance of Majorana mass in this set up is argued in Ref.~\cite{Choudhury:2020cpm}.
+The appearance of Majorana mass in this setup is argued in Ref.~\cite{Choudhury:2020cpm}.